roesnera/roesnera/README.md

 ## About Me

-I am Adam Roesner, a Full Stack Web Developer (most experienced with React/Spring Boot/MySQL) and a web development teacher.
+I am Adam Roesner, a Technical Project Manager, Lead Developer (most experienced with Angular/Express/MongoDB) and a web development teacher.
 I am constantly working to learn new skills and tools to expand my abilities.
 I have a passion for finding the right tool for the job and I am always looking for constructive feedback on my work!

 😄 Pronouns: he/him/his

-🔭 I’m currently working on improving my CI/CD skills by implementing a rigid deployment pipeline and testing suite on my current professional projects.
+🔭 I’m currently working on improving my CI/CD skills by implementing a rigid deployment pipeline and testing suite on my professional projects.

 Outside of work, I have a passion for staying active, I love to ride my bike 🚵, train in mma 🥊, play guitar 🎸, and read 📚.

-This winter I am training to be able to run a marathon in the fall of next year.

 ## Skills